AtherCorrea/ForgeSec/cyber_core/lab/topology.md

-# Network Topology – Ather SOC Homelab
+# Network Topology – ForgeSec

 The lab environment is designed with a focus on controlled isolation, full observability, and realistic simulation of a corporate network.